West Nile Virus Infection Symptoms and Risk Factors

 Humans normally acquire the viral infection through a mosquito bite.
-The early fall, from late August to early September, is the most common time for infection to occur in the U.S. West Nile virus has the potential to cause a very serious illness, although 80% of people infected will not develop any symptoms at all.
-The others (about 20% of infected people) most commonly develop a mild illness, sometimes termed West Nile fever, that is characterized by:
+The early fall, from late August to early September, is the most common time for infection to occur in the U.S. West Nile virus has the potential to cause a very serious illness, although 60%-80% of people infected will not develop any symptoms at all.
+The others most commonly develop a mild illness, sometimes termed West Nile fever, which is characterized by:

 West Nile fever develops two to 15 days following the bite of an infected mosquito and persists for a few days to a few weeks.

 How dangerous is West Nile virus?